Table of Contents

 As a general rule, 7-10 websites per 1GB RAM will work well in most cases.
 Most GridPane users (myself included) tend to be a little more conservative and go for somewhere in the range of 20-30 websites per 2 CPU 4GB RAM server.
 The value at this price range is excellent, and that extra CPU can make a huge difference.

-Server space is also cheap, and that’s definitely a good number to shoot for if all of your websites are fully cached and mostly static.
+Server space is also cheap, and that’s definitely a good number to shoot for if all of your websites are fully cached and primarily static.
 It does of course vary, and these are only guidelines.

 For static, brochure sites that are all fully cached, there’s really no need to go above a $40-$48/month plan (approx 4 vCPUs 8GB RAM), and you may be better off splitting your websites over multiple baskets.

 Many Woo stores are small and get very little traffic.
 For example, I host a site for a photographer that offers around 300 prints for sale.
 It’s a low-traffic site and doesn’t make a huge amount of sales.
-The site doesn’t take up a huge amount of disk space, and the database is still relatively small.
+The site doesn’t take up a considerable amount of disk space, and the database is still relatively small.
 I treat this site no different than my other brochure sites, and it shares a server with a bunch of them.

 If you’re hosting a site with a large database, then ideally, you want the amount of RAM to double the size on 8GB RAM servers or less.
 More than this, and you don’t really need double, but you will want adequate available RAM for the Redis Object Cache and system resources, including PHP workers.